-- A. New Cellular Antenna Towers: - 1.
-At least one (1) public hearing on the proposal shall be held, at which hearing interested parties and citizens shall have the opportunity to be heard.
+A. New Cellular Antenna Towers:

+- 1. At least one (1) public hearing on the proposal shall be held, at which hearing interested parties and citizens shall have the opportunity to be heard.
 Notice of the time and place of such hearing shall be published at least once, but may be published two (2) or more times, in a newspaper of general circulation in the county, provided that (1) publication occurs not less than seven (7) calendar days nor more than twenty-one (21) calendar days before the occurrence of such hearing. - 2.
 Notice of the hearing shall be posted conspicuously on the property in question, for fourteen (14) consecutive days immediately prior to the hearing.
 Said posting shall consist of at least two signs; (1) posted in a visible location on the proposed site and (2) on the nearest road.
-The sign shall be constructed of durable material, and clearly depict the following information:

-"(Name of utility) proposes to construct a cellular telecommunications facility on this site (four inch (4") high lettering).
+The sign shall be constructed of durable material, and clearly depict the following information: - "(Name of utility) proposes to construct a cellular telecommunications facility on this site (four inch (4") high lettering).
 A Public Hearing will be held on (date, place, and time of public hearing in one inch (1") high lettering).
-For further information, contact the Alexandria Planning Commission at 400 8236 West Main Street, Alexandria, KY at ($\frac{606 \ 859}{635 \ 4125}$."

-- 3. Notice of the hearing shall be given at least fourteen (14) days in advance of the hearing, by first class mail, with certification by the commission secretary, or other officer of the planning commission, that the notice was mailed to an owner of every parcel of property within five hundred (500) feet of the base of the proposed tower or monopole.
+For further information, contact the Alexandria Planning Commission at 8236 West Main Street, Alexandria, KY at (859) 635-4125." - 3.
+Notice of the hearing shall be given at least fourteen (14) days in advance of the hearing, by first class mail, with certification by the commission secretary, or other officer of the planning commission, that the notice was mailed to an owner of every parcel of property within five hundred (500) feet of the base of the proposed tower or monopole.
 It shall be the duty of the person(s) proposing the facility to furnish to the planning commission the names and addresses of said property owners.
 Records maintained by the property valuation administrator may be relied upon conclusively to determine the identity and address of said owner.
 In the event such property is in condominium or cooperative forms of ownership, then the person notified by mail shall be the president or chairperson of the owner group which administers property commonly owned by a condominium or cooperative owners.
-A joint notice may be mailed to two or more co-owners of an adjoining property who are listed in the property valuation administrator's records as having the same address. - 4.
-Upon holding such hearing, the planning commission shall, within sixty (60) days commencing from the date that the application is received by the planning commission, or within a date specified in a written agreement between the planning commission and the applicant, make its final decision to approve or disapprove the uniform application and advise the applicant in writing of such decision.
-The planning commission shall submit to the Public Service Commission, along with their action, the basis for their decision.
-If the planning commission fails to issue a final decision within sixty (60) days, and if there is no written agreement between the planning commission and the utility to a specific date for the planning commission to issue a decision, it is presumed that the planning commission has approved the utility's the uniform application shall be deemed approved.
+A joint notice may be mailed to two or more co-owners of an adjoining property who are listed in the property valuation administrator's records as having the same address.

+- 4. Upon holding such hearing, the planning commission shall, within sixty (60) days commencing from the date that the application is received by the planning commission, or within a date specified in a written agreement between the planning commission and the applicant, make its final decision to approve or disapprove the uniform application and advise the applicant in writing of such decision.
+If the planning commission fails to issue a final decision within sixty (60) days, and if there is no written agreement between the planning commission and the utility to a specific date for the planning commission to issue a decision, the uniform application shall be deemed approved.
 If the planning commission disapproves of the proposed construction, it shall state the reasons for disapproval in its written decision and may make suggestions which, in its opinion better accomplish the objectives of the comprehensive plan or zoning regulations. - 5.
 No permit for construction of a cellular or personal communications services antenna tower shall be issued until the planning commission approves the uniform application or the sixty day time period has expired, whichever comes first.